Last updated on December 21, 2025

 That’s it for white instants.
 There are plenty of other playables worth mentioning, but I found that cards like Teferi's Protection, Swords to Plowshares, and Ephemerate are so unbelievably good at doing what they do that the third or fourth next best option isn’t really even worth mentioning.

 Surely, I missed out on someone’s favorite tech card or overperformer.
-If I’m not given enough credit to a particular white instant, let me know!
+If I’m not giving enough credit to a particular white instant, let me know!
 And while you’re at it, tell me how you feel about my evaluation of single-target removal spells like Path to Exile and Generous Gift.
 Shout out in the comments below or over in the Draftsim Discord.

 Thank you for making Draftsim your #1 stop for all things Magic!